travis-ci/docs-travis-ci-com/docs/user/languages/clojure.md

 See [general build configuration guide](/docs/user/build-configuration/) to learn more.

+## Installing Leiningen Plugins

+If your project needs a Leiningen plugin to be installed, install it using `before_install` key.
+For example, to install [lein-precate](https://github.com/technomancy/lein-precate):

+    before_install:
+      - lein plugin install lein-precate 0.2.0

 ## Testing Against Multiple Versions of Clojure

 Leiningen has an excellent plugin called [lein-multi](https://github.com/maravillas/lein-multi) that lets you effortlessly test against multiple versions of Clojure